Wake Island: Battle of Wake Island

 A PBY Catalina flying boat arrived with mail delivery on December 20, 1941.
-When it left, Lt.
-Colonel Bayler was on board because he was required on Midway, becoming the last person to leave Wake Island before its loss.
+When it left, Maj.
+Walter L. J. Bayler was on board because he was required on Midway, becoming the last person to leave Wake Island before its loss.
 On December 21, 49 aircraft attacked Wake, striking from a Japanese carrier group.
 During this time, there was a US Naval force on the way that was going to resupply Wake on December 24, but it did not work as planned as the Japanese 2nd wave took the island on December 23 before this could take place.
 American and Japanese dead from the fighting between December 8 and 23 were buried on the island.

 The U.S. Navy attempted to provide support from Hawaii but suffered great losses at Pearl Harbor.
 The relief fleet they managed to organize was delayed by bad weather.
 The isolated U.S. garrison was overwhelmed by a reinforced and greatly superior Japanese invasion force on December 23.
 American casualties numbered 52 military personnel (Navy and Marine) and approximately 70 civilians killed.
 Japanese losses exceeded 700 dead, with some estimates ranging as high as 1,000.
 Wake's defenders sank two Japanese fast transports (P32 and P33) and one submarine and shot down 24 Japanese aircraft.
 The US relief fleet, en route, on hearing of the island's loss, turned back.